 Labor Day marks the annual arrival of Dutch Flower Bulbs to Meadows Farms Nurseries.
-For centuries, gardeners have been digging and dropping bulbs into the ground to produce the amazing colors of spring.
-While tulips and daffodils are the most popular varieties of flower bulbs, other favorites like crocuses, hyacinths, and muscaro are popping up more and more in local bulb beds.
+For centuries, gardeners have been digging and dropping bulbs into the ground to produce the fantastic colors of spring.
+While tulips and daffodils are the most popular varieties of flower bulbs, other favorites like crocuses, hyacinths, and allium are popping up more and more in local bulb beds.

 When planting your bulbs, loosen the soil in your beds to a depth of 6-8″ while removing any weeds, rocks, and debris that might accumulate there.
 The rocky, clay soil in the D.C. area is not the best planting medium for any bulb, so add some organic compost such as Meadows Farms Planting Mix and a fertilizer like Espoma Bulb-Tone or Bone Meal to help encourage growth.
 Be sure to plant your bulbs with the pointed side up towards the sky.